-If you have data you want to bring to the HERE Open Location Platform, you need to create a catalog to organize the data.
+If you have data you want to bring to the HERE platform, you need to create a catalog to organize the data.
 A catalog is a collection of data that is logically managed as a single set.
 Catalogs contain layers that represent different types of data and that can be overlaid spatially to construct a complete digital map.
 For example, a catalog may contain a map that includes layers for road attributes, topology, and signs.

-To create a catalog using the Portal:
+To create a catalog using the platform portal:

 - Click Data.

 - Click Add Catalog then click New Catalog.

 Define the catalog's metadata by filling in the following fields.

 The information you provide in these fields helps you and others find and understand the data in the catalog.
 We recommend giving careful thought to the metadata you provide so that it is as easy as possible to find and share catalogs effectively.
 For examples of metadata, see the HERE-provided catalogs in the platform portal.

 - Catalog Name: A user-friendly name for the catalog.
 This is the name that is displayed when browsing catalogs.

 - Catalog ID: The ID to use when referring to this catalog programatically.
 Catalog IDs must be unique across all catalogs in the HERE platform.
 This ID will be part of the catalog's HERE Resource Name (HRN).